anhinga/2020-julia-drafts/April/char-rnn-software-versions.md

 ---

-Also tried it on Linux (with Julia 1.3.1, version 1.4.1 failed to run on that Linux RHEL 7 machine (helios at cs.brandeis), but 1.3.1 worked OK with Flux).
+I also tried it on Linux (with Julia 1.3.1, version 1.4.1 failed to run on that Linux RHEL 7 machine (helios at cs.brandeis), but 1.3.1 worked OK with Flux).

-Tried Julia 1.4.1 on the old MacOS 10.8.5 (it worked as promised, but many packages including Flux failed to install).
+I tried Julia 1.4.1 on the old MacOS 10.8.5 (it worked as promised, but many packages including Flux failed to install).

 ---

 Also trying Julia 1.0.5 (the current long-term support on Windows 10).

-Flux installed, also there is an extra first warning:
+Flux installed, although there is an extra first warning:

 ```julia
 julia> using Flux